Tropes associated with the main characters in general:

 Tropes associated with Hexenjagd in general:

-Cavalry Betrayal: The Hexenjagd reps save Kuroha and the others from Ichijiku in chapter 73/episode 12.
+Cavalry Betrayal: Subverted.
+The Hexenjagd reps save Kuroha and the others from Ichijiku in chapter 73/episode 12.
 But then they tell them at the end of the chapter that they have to kill them because they really are monsters.
 In chapter 74 they explain to Ryouta that the girls are really just those alien slimes they've seen inhabiting the bodies of the girls.
 And sooner or later, those things will emerge from the girl's bodies and turn into something that's definitely not human.
 So they figure it's better to kill them now.
 But Ryouta manages to talk them out of it, largely because the girls only have about a week supply of pills at best, and one of the reps says they're unlikely to emerge in such a short time and their bigger priority was hunting down number 1107, Kotori, who was kidnapped by Ichijiku when he fled.
+They also help rescue Kana and Kitsuka at the hospital after one of the drasil hatches.

 Church Militant: Their outfits resemble those worn by Christian clergy, and Miki and Initializer pray at the start of episode 13.